nerdyamigo/learn-go/README.md

 | complex128 | the set of all complex numbers with float64 real and imaginary parts |
 | byte | alias for uint8 |
 |rune | alias for int32 |

+The value of an `n-integer` is `n` bits wide and represented using `two's complement arithmetic` There is also a set of predeclared numeric types with implementation-specific sizes

+#### String Types
+A `string` type represents the set of string values.
+A string value is a sequence of bytes.
+Strings are immutable, `once created it is impossible to change the contents of a string`.
+The length of a string `s` can be discovered using the built-in function `len`.
+The length is a compile-time constant if the string is a constant.
+A string's bytes can be accessed by integer `indices` 0 through `len(s)-1`.
+It is illegal to take the address of such element; if `s[i]` is the i'th byte of a string, `&s[i]` is invalid.
 ### Function Declarations
 Functions can return multiple values, let's look at a few
 ```golang